dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

     #   - targetDirectory -- required, indicates where the files in the dataset should be downloaded to.
 Paths are relative.
     #   - files -- required, 1 to n files, where each file has the following attributes:
     #           - description -- a description of the file
-    #           - targetDirectory -- optionally override the dataset's targetDirectory if this file needs to go in a diffferent location.
+    #           - targetDirectory -- optionally override the dataset's targetDirectory if this file needs to go in a different location.
     dataset_1:
         targetDirectory: xena/files
         files: